ArXiv Preprint 2025

 RL optimization is front-loaded

 Most weight changes occur in the first ~200-400 steps, then plateau.
-The active parameter set grows progressively from ~1.5% to ~5%, and MT vs Base starting points produce identical trajectories.
+The active parameter set grows progressively from ~1.5% to ~5%, and MT vs Base starting points produce similarly scaled and sparse update trajectories.

 Citation